Sexual abuse

 • Kissing and touching against your will or without your permission.

-• Sexual expressions and words against your will or without your permission.
+• Sexual harassment.
+For example, sexual expressions or words without your permission.

-• Having sex with you when you are unable to say no. For example, if you are intoxicated, asleep or have experienced spiking.
+• Having sex with you when you are unable to say no. For example, if you are drunk, asleep or if your drink was spiked.

-• Mocking or threatening you if you don't want to engage in something sexual, like watching porn or inviting others to take part.
+• Mocking or threatening you if you don't want to engage in something sexual.
+For example, watching porn or inviting others to take part.

 • To threaten you with showing others nude or sexual pictures of you.